 RTP profiles may add additional RTCP services like e.g. the RTP profiles RTP/AVPF and RTP/SAVPF.

-The use of RTP profile dependent RTCP services are basically indicated to the MG by the protocol field value in the SDP "m=" line, as part of the LD-/RD-embedded SDP media description.
+The use of RTP profile dependent RTCP services is typically indicated to the MG by the protocol field value in the SDP "m=" line, as part of the LD-/RD-embedded SDP media description.

 …